Send the link below via email or IMCopy

 Know Yourself and Your Résumé

-- You can also ask for clarification, or ask the interviewer to restate the question
+- Can ask for clarification, or ask them to restate

-- Acknowledge weaknesses but don’t dwell on them
+- Acknowledge weaknesses or failures but don’t dwell on them

 Ex.
 What did you like least about your last boss?